aerospike/aerospike-client-nodejs/README.md

 The following is relevant for users who have cloned the repository, and want to install it as a dependency of their application.

+To clone the repository use the following command:

+	$ git clone --recursive git@github.com:aerospike/aerospike-client-nodejs.git

 Installing via Git Repository is slightly different from installing via npm registry, in that you will be referencing the module by path, rather than name.